Pony: Similar or similarly named horses

 The term "pony" is also sometimes used to describe a full-sized horse in a humorous or affectionate sense.

-The Pony Club uses the term "pony" for any mount ridden by a member, regardless of its breed or size.
+The Pony Club, an equestrian youth organization, uses the term "pony" for any mount ridden by a member, regardless of its breed or size.
 Pony Club members are allowed to compete with full-size horses and are not limited to pony-sized mounts.